TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Conclusion

 \section{Conclusion}

 We have addressed the problem of controlling the motion of objects in a diffusion-based text-to-video model.
-Specifically, we introduced a combined spatial and temporal attention guidance algorithm operating in the pre-trained ZeroScope model.
-Our contributions are several.
-Firstly, the spatial location of a subject can be guided through simple bounding boxes.
-Secondly, bounding boxes and prompts can be animated via keyframes, enabling users to alter the trajectory and coarse behavior of the subject along the timeline.
-The resulting subject(s) fit seamlessly in the specified environment, providing a viable pipeline for video storytelling by casual users.
+Specifically, we introduced a combined spatial and temporal attention guidance algorithm, \textit{TrailBlazer}, operating in the pre-trained ZeroScope model.
+The spatial location of a subject can be guided through simple bounding boxes.
+Bounding boxes and prompts can be animated via keyframes, enabling users to alter the trajectory and coarse behavior of the subject along the timeline.
+The resulting subject(s) fit seamlessly in the specified environment, providing a viable approach to video storytelling by casual users.
 Our approach requires no model finetuning, training, or online optimization, ensuring computational efficiency and a good user experience.
-Lastly, the results are natural, with desirable effects such as perspective, motion with the correct object orientation, and object/environment interactions arising automatically.
+Lastly, the results are natural, with desirable effects such as perspective, motion with the correct object orientation, and the interactions between object and environment arising automatically.